EmmaLawlor/atlantic_yoga/README.md

   - Contains the Atlantic Yoga logo and links to Home, Classes and Contact pages.
   - Features on all 3 pages to create a sense of familiarity and to allow the user to navigate the site easily without needing to use the browsers "back" button.
   - The navigation on desktop features the logo to the left and 3 links to the main site pages to the right.
+  - The use of an a active class to style the link of the currently active page allows the user to easily identify where they are on the site, enhancing ease of use and the overall user exprience.

   ![Desktop navbar](documentation/navbar_desktop.png)
   - The navigation bar changes on smaller screens to utilise a hamburger menu for the 3 page links to the right, with the same logo to the left.